probmods/probmods2/chapters/inference-algorithms.md

 #### Metropolis-Hastings

-Fortunately, it turns out htat for any given (condition) distribution we might want to sample from, there is at least one Markov chain with a matching stationary distribution.
+Fortunately, it turns out that for any given (condition) distribution we might want to sample from, there is at least one Markov chain with a matching stationary distribution.
 There are a number of methods for finding an appropriate Markov chain.
 One particularly common method is *Metropolis Hastings* recipe.

 To create the necessary transition function, we first create a *proposal distribution*, $$q(x\rightarrow x')$$, which does not need to have the target distribution as its stationary distribution, but should be easy to sample from (otherwise it will be unwieldy to use!).
 A common option for continuous state spaces is to sample a new state from a multivariate Gaussian centered on the current state.
 To turn a proposal distribution into a transition function with the right stationary distribution, we either accepting or reject the proposed transition with probability: $$\min\left(1, \frac{p(x')q(x'\rightarrow x)}{p(x)q(x\rightarrow x')}\right).$$
 That is, we flip a coin with that probability: if it comes up heads our next state is $x'$, otherwise our next state is still $$x$$.